-Level 3 & 4 Length One year Credit One unit Prerequ iisite Placement through staff o conference
+Level 3 & 4 Length One year Credit One unit Prerequ uisite Placement recommen through staff o conference

 This course is an extension of E300 Practical English and provides continuing practice in all communication skills.
 Instruction is individualized to meet each student's needs.